-The answer to this question solely depends upon three things, how much confidence you have in your book or writing skills, two what does $8,500 means to you, and what better use you could have of that amount?
-If you are turning to She Writes Press or any other publisher that demands handsome upfront money from you, chances are you are either a first-time author or a parent to a first-time author.
-Previously published authors whose books were well received mostly look for traditional contracts, even if they self published their first books.
+The answer to this question depends on how much confidence you have in your book or writing skills, what does $8,500 mean to you, and what better use you could have of that amount?
+If you are turning to, She Writes Press or any other publisher that demands handsome upfront money from you, chances are you are either a first-time author or a parent to a first-time author.
+Previously published authors whose books were well received mostly look for traditional contracts, even if they self-published their first books.

 It takes a lot for a traditional publisher to trust a first-time author.
 Not a piece of cake.
-Even if you had a college degree to become a novelist or author, you have to be exceptionally talented to be accepted by a traditional publisher as a first-time author.
+Even if you have a college degree to become a novelist or author, you must be exceptionally talented to be accepted by a traditional publisher as a first-time author.
 Your chances further slim down if you are a woman.
-We all know how magical Harry Potter books were but J K Rowling was rejected a dozen times, and after searching for a publisher for an entire year Bloomsbury finally agreed to publish her book.
-However, even the 13th publisher insisted that she should not use a name that will reflect her gender as a woman.
+We all know how magical Harry Potter books were, but J K Rowling was rejected a dozen times, and after searching for a publisher for an entire year, Bloomsbury finally agreed to publish her book.
+However, even the 13th publisher insisted that she should not use a name reflecting her gender as a woman.

-It is also worth noticing that many seasoned authors or celebrities refuse the traditional contracts they are offered and instead opt to self publish just because they know they have what it takes to sell the books and make money out of it so they just don’t wish to share the royalties or control with a traditional publishing company.
-She Writes Press is also a good option for such candidates as they can get professional level editors and advisors at their service with actually having to share their profits with them.
+It is also worth noticing that many seasoned authors or celebrities refuse the traditional contracts they are offered and instead opt to self-publish just because they know they have what it takes to sell the books and make money out of it, so they don’t wish to share the royalties or control with a traditional publishing company.
+She Writes Press is also a good option for such candidates as they can get professional-level editors and advisors at their service without sharing their profits.

 Why would I be recommending SHE WRITES PRESS?